cda94581/cda94581.github.com/pages/downloads/bps.md

 :::

 ## 2021/03/16
-> **Cda's Morph Add-on by cda94581** - Updated 2021/12/24 - Version 0.0.8
+> **Cda's Morph Add-on by cda94581** - Updated 2022/03/19 - Version 0.1.0
 <YouTubeVideo id="hrUO6cjRXj0" />

 ### Introduction
-**This Add-on is in ALPHA, and there will be bugs**
+**This Add-on is in BETA, and there will be bugs**

 Cda’s Morph Add-on brings the popular Java Edition Morph Mod onto Bedrock Edition!
-This currently supports all the hostile mobs as stated by Minecraft Gamepedia.
-You are able to morph into mobs and take their appearance, abilities, and more using items that you can either craft or get by killing a mob.
+This currently supports all the mobs as stated by Minecraft Gamepedia, minus the Ender Dragon.
+You are able to morph into mobs and take their appearance and more using items that you can either craft or get by killing a mob.

 ### Documentation
 Please note that I am fully, 100% aware of many issues.
 I am working on fixing them.
 For a question like "It doesn't work", (because it works) check the troubleshooting section.
 If you have issues with that, then [contact me](../about#links).
 For something that you think is a bug, report it on [GitHub](https://github.com/cda94581/Community_Collabs/issues?q=is%3Aopen+is%3Aissue+label%3A%22%E2%9A%A0+Bug%22+label%3A%22%F0%9F%A7%9F%E2%80%8D%E2%99%82%EF%B8%8F+Cda%27s+Morph+Add-on%22) if it hasn't already been reported.